aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 Being certain about correctness is very valuable.
 Not only does it save lives and provide peace of mind, but also, precision in reasoning can permit more aggressive, efficient train operation.
-No longer would engineers have to leave large, conservative margins for the errors that they can not currently reason about precisely.
+No longer would engineers have to leave large, conservative margins for the errors that they cannot currently reason about precisely.
 Trains scheduled closer together can mean increased throughput.
 Likewise, as trains driven by artificial intelligence become a possibility, it would be more important than ever to secure efficient but poorly understood machine learning-based decisions within trustworthy, highly reliable train protection software.
 Knowing that the train protection software handles every edge case correctly becomes essential.